kubernetes/website/content/en/docs/tutorials/services/pods-and-endpoint-termination-flow.md

 ## Example flow with endpoint termination

-The following is the example of the flow described in the [Termination of Pods](/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination) document.
+The following is the example flow described in the [Termination of Pods](/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination) document.

-Let's say you have a Deployment containing of a single `nginx` replica (just for demonstration purposes) and a Service:
+Let's say you have a Deployment containing a single `nginx` replica (just for demonstration purposes) and a Service:

 {{% code_sample file="service/pod-with-graceful-termination.yaml" %}}